PEP ### - Wheel Variants - extending platform awareness¶

 Wheel Variants provide a standardized solution that:

-• Improves user experience through a consistent experience that requires little to no user inputs.
+- Provides a seamless and predictable experience for users, that requires little to no user inputs.

 This PEP tries to present the minimal scope required and leaves aspects to tools to evolve.
 A non-exhaustive list: